Linh Dao

 Product thinking

-The limitation of the project is that I can only work with what is currently offered by the USCIS and CBP in term of information available for users.
-For example, once the application is en route, there is no status updates available for the user, or in other words, applicant or petitioner.
-The application reflects this fact with honesty.
+I am limited to working with what the USCIS and CBP currently offer in terms of information available to users for the project.
+For example, once the application is en route, there are no status updates available for the user, or in other words, the applicant or petitioner.
+This fact is accurately reflected in the application.

 Interaction design

-The hardest interaction design problem I came across was to make sure that the user understood the capacities of the application: It can help them apply, pay, and track the status of their applications.
+In my experience, the hardest interaction design problem was making sure that the user understood the capabilities of the application: it can help them apply, pay, and track their applications.

-The current actual process of applying takes place in different places: on websites, on paper, through the mail, in the paralegal office.
+Currently, the application process takes place in a variety of places: on websites, on paper, via mail, in the paralegal office.
 This is both a legal and policy issue and a usability issue.
-What I could do within my ability as a designer not involved in the resolution of the first issue is to increase the usability as best as I can.
-The application therefore contains external links, but with all of the guidelines organized in one place in addition to a checklist.
+In my capacity as a designer not involved in the resolution of the first issue, I can increase the usability.
+Therefore, the application contains external links, along with a checklist and all guidelines organized in one place.

 Visual design

-I worked within existing pattern libraries and OS guidelines and at the same time, developed something entirely different in term of the theme and feel.
-I recognized the need for the application to be pleasing in a old-fashioned kind of way.
-It needed to resembles a physical object: Immigrant has no home in the United States.
-Everything that they own, they might have to let go.
-Real ownership is something that an immigrant don't have.
-This could be one of the few things that they own, and they can take with them.
+At the same time, I developed something completely different in terms of theme and feel while working within existing pattern libraries and OS guidelines.
+It was important to me that the application be pleasing in an old-fashioned way.
+It needed to resembles an important physical object – the passport.
+Immigrant has no home in the United States.
+They might have to let go of everything they own.
+A person who is an immigrant does not have a sense of true ownership.
+This could be one of the few things they own, and they can take it with them.

 The application should also reflects its users.
 It should looks like it has a history, and stories to tell, yet not overwhelming with excessive and unorganized information.